turingschool/backend-curriculum-site/module3/projects/the_pivot.md

 ## Project Description

-Your Little Shop of Orders application was *almost* great, but it turns out that we need to *pivot* the business model.
+Your Little Shop project was a huge success.
+As it turns out there is an opportunity to make more money.
+Instead of supporting just one store, we are going to *pivot* and add support for multiple stores -- (think Amazon).

 In this project, you'll build upon an existing implementation of Little Shop.
 You will transform your e-commerce site into a platform that handles multiple, simultaneous businesses.
 Each business will have their own name, unique URL pattern, items, orders, and administrators.